 Stetson’s anger toward the bank grew even more.
 This was a dirty trick to send a woman.
 He knew they figured sending a woman would cut down on the yelling and fighting.
 He wanted to yell at the auditor.
 He wanted to tell a pencil-necked jerk just what he thought of this audit, but instead that slimy bank was using the underhanded trick of sending a woman.
 They hoped that he wouldn’t be the kind of man who would yell and rage at a woman.

 Giving up hope of winning over (or at least punching) the bank employee, he decided to ignore the warning look Carmelita was sending him.
 Screw them all.
 There was nothing that would entice him to be nice to the bank, no matter what shapely form the bank came in.
 He stood up, using his height to tower over the petite banker.

 “Hi,” the woman said, extending her hand toward him.
 “I’m Jennifer—” She stopped abruptly, Stetson noted with pride.
 Probably because he was looking down at her hand with all the respect he might give a rotting fish.

 “I know who you are and why you’re here,” Stetson said flatly.
 “Let’s get some things straight.
 First, you’re not staying here.
 This is not a guest house; you can get a room in town.
 Second, this is my home, and I’ll not have it invaded by…” he waved his hand in the air, “bank people.
 You can use the office and the bathroom.
 The rest of the house and farm is off limits.”

-Drawing in a deep breath, he crossed his arms and glared at down her.
-Damn, it felt good to order the bank around.
+Drawing in a deep breath, he crossed his arms and glared down at her.
+Wow, it felt good to order the bank around.
 About time they got a taste of their own medicine.